On the behavior of the DFA and DCCA in trend-stationary processes: Introduction

-In this work we are interested in developing the theory of DCCA for jointly trend-stationary processes.
-As we shall show, it is sufficient to work with jointly stationary processes as deterministic polynomial trends do not make a difference in the asymptotic theory.
+In this work, we are interested in developing the theory of DCCA for jointly trend-stationary processes.
+As we shall show, it is sufficient to work {in the context of jointly stationary processes because deterministic polynomial trends play no role} in the asymptotic theory.
 Some of the established literature consider non-overlapping boxes to calculate the DFA and DCCA.
-This approach does entail some simplifications, but there is no theoretical reason to do that and, in practice, applying overlapping boxes may be advantageous, especially for small sample sizes.
-Hence, we shall consider the more general general framework of potentially overlapping boxes.
-In this work we shall derive several results regarding DFA and DCCA under stationarity conditions and the existence of the appropriate moments.
-Among these results we shall prove the stationarity of the DFA and DCCA as stochastic processes, obtain closed forms of moments up to second order, including the covariance structure for DFA and DCCA and a miscellany of law of large number related results.
-To verify the behavior of our theoretical results in small samples, we present a Monte Carlo simulation study and an empirical application.
+This approach {allows for} some simplifications, but there is no theoretical reason {for doing so} and, in practice, applying overlapping boxes can be advantageous, especially {in} small sample sizes.
+Hence, we shall consider the more general framework of potentially overlapping boxes.
+In this work, we shall derive several results regarding DFA and DCCA under stationarity conditions and the existence of the appropriate moments.
+Among these results, {we highlight the stationarity of the DFA and DCCA, derivation of closed forms for the moments up to second-order (including the covariance structure for DFA and DCCA) as well as} a miscellany of law of large number related results. {We also present a Monte Carlo simulation study and an empirical application}.

 The paper is organized as follows.
 In the next section, we define the DFA and DCCA and introduce some notation.
-Section 3 is concerned with stationarity results for the DCCA and DFA as well as the study of the DFA and DCCA's theoretical counterparts.
-The results presented include deriving the covariance structure of the DCCA and DFA as stochastic processes as well as a miscellany of law of large number results.
-In Section 4 we present, as examples, several particular cases of interest and derive closed form results for them.
-We also present Monte Carlo simulation results related to each particular case to showcase the results obtained.
-Finally, in Section 5 we present an empirical application of the DCCA to model the joint behavior of the log-return of 4 stock indexes (S\&P500, Nasdaq, Dow Jones and IBOVESPA) and the Bitcoin criptocurrency.
+Section~\ref{sec:3} is concerned with stationarity results for the DCCA and DFA and the study of the DFA and DCCA's theoretical counterparts.
+The covariance structure of the DCCA and DFA (as stochastic processes) and a miscellany of law of large number results are derived.
+In Section~\ref{special} we discuss some special cases of general interest.
+The proofs of all results are presented in the Appendix.
+This paper accompanies a supplementary material, which contains further examples, a Monte Carlo simulation study and also an empirical application of the DCCA to the study of the joint behavior of 4 stock indexes (S\&P500, Nasdaq, Dow Jones and Ibovespa) and the Bitcoin cryptocurrency.